imagineon/ViewConfigurator/Readme.md

 Cannot filter out get-only properties during the library generation process.
 Generation of code for Functions is based on function prefixes ("set", "add", "remove"), there may be others which could be usefull.
 For "set" prefix we try to remove it from the generated Function, but the filter capabilities of Stencil allow only replacement.
+The list of UIView Subclasses is not generated at the moment.

 ## License